itsamrit/DSA/Stack/Readme.md

 ```
-Next greater element or Larget possible number from string maintains the stack as monotonically increasing.Each element of stack is smaller than prev element in next greater

 Famous problems : 1st Next greater ,2ndcalculator & 3rd type is any question where adjacent can be deleted & new adjacent formed may be deleted :-

+🟩1st type : Next greater element or Larget possible number from string maintains the stack as monotonically increasing.Each element of stack is smaller than prev element in next greater

 🟩Score of Parentheses :-
 "()" has score 1.